Daniela GuasconiPostdoctoral researcher

 Teaching

-I hold seminars for the biogeography module of the biogeosciences bachelor program and for the landscape ecology master program, where I supervise individual student projects.
+I have held seminars for the biogeography module of the biogeosciences bachelor program and for the landscape ecology master program, where I have supervised individual student projects.

 I have also been teaching about soil and land use for the Natural resources and sustainable development course (sustainable development program).

-I'm also involved as a teacher in the Tellus I (Physical Geography) and Tellus II (soil module) courses.
+I have been involved as a teacher in the Tellus I (Physical Geography) and Tellus II (soil module) courses for several years.

 Research